 #8 Set targets for your most important metrics

 What do you consider most important for your organization?
-This could be increasing the volume of contracts executed monthly, reducing the number of litigations, increasing renewal rates, etc.
+Do you prioritize an increase the volume of contracts executed monthly, a reduction in litigation, or an increase in renewal rates?

-SpotDraft makes contract management a cakewalk for enterprises by offering a combination of functionalities that help teams draft and execute winning contracts at speed and at scale.
+SpotDraft makes contract management a cakewalk for enterprises by offering a combination of functionalities that help teams launch winning contracts at speed and at scale.
+Users close deals two times faster, reduce contract review TATs by 70%, and save contract review costs by 95%.